 Your goal is to find a balance that works for you!
 The key is to determine what your balance is now and how that makes you feel.
 The following example is one way to determine your best work-life balance.

 Scoring a Balance

 Each expectation gets a score of 20 and over the 5 expectations for a total of 100% each month.
 The chart on the left shows everything in balance, the proportions you are happy with.
-Not that you spend equal amounts of time on each, but that you feel the total balance that you have is good for your goal balance.
+Not that you spend equal amounts of time on each, but that you feel the total balance you have is good for your goal balance.

 As the year goes on, you score each expectation with how you believe each balanced that month.
 Some months you find more time spent on your client activities and less on your family.
 You would score each activity on how the balance compared to your optimal month.